TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Banner Old

 ```
-SURPRISE!
-New JumpCloud module avaliable!
+Have a need for speed?
+New JumpCloud module update avaliable with performance increases!
 ```